One Diet Doesn’t Fit ALL

 If this sounds like you, avoid high fat nuts, high fat fish, and even higher fat wild meats.

 If you are following a ketogenic diet, you can still stay in the state of ketosis by eating a high protein, low carb diet and burn your own fat stores to stay in that ketogenic state.
-With the help of Accelerated Keto®™ that kicks you into ketosis, you are able to stay in fat burning mode and relieve the pressure on your liver and gallbladder of processing dietary fat.
+With the help of Accelerated Fast®™ that kicks you into ketosis, you are able to stay in fat burning mode and relieve the pressure on your liver and gallbladder of processing dietary fat.

-In fact, Accelerated Keto®™ will further “de-fat” the liver, lower your stress level as it increases Gaba and the happy hormones in your gut and helps you intermittent fast by reducing your cravings.
+In fact, Accelerated Fast®™ will further “de-fat” the liver, lower your stress level as it increases Gaba and the happy hormones in your gut and helps you intermittent fast by reducing your cravings.
 As a result you are able to heal gut permeability, reduce inflammation and edema, and quicken the healing process.

 Ready to start a Keto Diet but not sure how?
 Follow my 3 Day Keto Kickstart